-Floreat is a mid-sized suburb in Western Australia within the Cambridge local government area (postcode 6014).
-With a population of 8,621, the suburb has an established demographic with a median age of 42.
+Floreat is a medium-sized suburb in Western Australia within the Cambridge local government area (postcode 6014).
+It is home to about 8,621 residents, with an established demographic and a median age of 42.
 Households earn a median income of $186K per year, with an average household size of 3 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.7% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Australian, Irish.

 Floreat is served by 2 schools, including 2 primary.
 The average ICSEA score is 1171, which is well above the national average of 1,000.
 Public transport access includes 69 bus stops.

-From an investment perspective, Floreat offers a gross rental yield of 2.7%, rated as low yield.
+On the investment side, The gross rental yield works out to roughly 2.9%, which reads as low yield.
 Property prices are above the state median ($1.9M/$951K), placing it in the premium segment.
 The price-to-income ratio of 10.5x is considered stretched.
 House prices have moved +5.7% year-on-year.
+Population growth of +1.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.